 I can tell you with all certainty this recipe makes an ahhhh-mazing cake, so despite the bad photos, it tastes tremendous!
 Light & fluffy cake packed with juicy blueberries and topped with streusel.
 Seriously…what’s NOT to love?!

 Before I give you the recipe, I have to say that the pan I used to make these blueberry cream cheese streusel muffins is like a cook’s dream!
 I use mine for everything from baked goods to individual lasagnas & meatloaves, and even quiche and mac & cheese cups.
 It’s got a non-stick finish, but it’s NOT Teflon, and I’ve never had to use cooking spray or oil on the pan before using it.
 Everything just slides right out.
 Pampered Chef sells one just like it for a few dollars more, but this one is less expensive and identical to the PC pan.

-I hope you have a fabulous week...
-Thanks SO much for stopping by to allow me to feed your spirit AND your stomach!
+I hope you have a fabulous week… Thanks so much for stopping by to allow me to feed your stomach and your spirit!

 hugs & blessings!